 - Unlike DIY bedliners, LINE-X’s two-part polyurethane elastomer system is applied at high pressure and high temperature.

-Whether it’s a truck bed, rocker panels, or your entire rig, we follow the same through prep for every LINE-X application to ensure your liner lasts a lifetime.
+Whether it’s a truck bed, rocker panels, or your entire rig, we follow the same thorough prep for every LINE-X application to ensure your liner lasts a lifetime.
 The best part?
 You won’t be without your rig for a few days.
-Most LINE-X dealers will have your truck back to you on same day you dropped it off, though we recommend a full 24-hour cure time before you start loading items in the bed.
+Most LINE-X dealers will have your truck back to you the same day you dropped it off, though we recommend a full 24-hour cure time before you start loading items in the bed.